ashrf288/aws_docker/README.md

 if you dont want to use sudo for every command then run `sudo su`

-and then run the commands above without sudo

 #### run django commands for that image